 Because our staff is our greatest asset, the Board of Directors and management are committed to providing just compensation.
 Details of the compensation packet are included as part of the job description.
 We have generous benefits, including 100% employer paid medical, dental, short- and long-term disability, and 403B retirement.
 Other benefits include a working environment that encourages excellence, flexibility in scheduling, in-house supervision, and ongoing staff support.
 As an Oregon State Certified Center, we hold ourselves to the highest standards.
 In addition, the Center is regularly recognized as one of Oregon’s Best Nonprofits to work for.

 We have a combination of revenue sources.
 Some revenues come from fees, either from the client or an insurance company.
 We write grants to cover the care of those who can’t afford the fees or have no insurance.
 Individuals and companies make tax-deductible donations to help cover the cost of care for our most financially fragile clients.

 How many people work at NCC?

-Over the past 30 years, the Center continues to grow.
-Today the Center employs full and part-time therapists, a psychiatric mental health nurse practitioner, administrative and management staff, as well as interns.
-There are six full-time and eleven part-time employees, along with three graduate interns.
+Over the past 35 years, the Center continues to grow.
+Today the Center employs a dozen full and part-time therapists plus administrative and management staff, along with graduate interns.